Notion to Google Sheets: 5 Tools Compared (2026)

 Property fidelity.
 Strong.
 Whalesync invests heavily in type mapping across multiple systems.

 Where it's weaker.
 Significantly more expensive than Sync2Sheets or Dokin.
-Not a Google Workspace add-on (runs as a web app), which adds an extra tool to manage.
-Overkill if you only need Notion → Sheets.
+Not a Google Workspace add-on (runs as a separate web app), which adds another tool to manage.
+Direction is set at the database level, not column by column.

 Who picks it.
-Teams that need true two-way sync across multiple systems and can afford the price.
+Teams that need 2-way sync across multiple systems and can afford the price.

 Coefficient